What is this medication?

 They need to know if you have any of these conditions:

-- other infection (especially a virus infection such as chickenpox, cold sores, or herpes)
+- Infection especially a viral infection, such as chickenpox, cold sores, herpes

-- an unusual or allergic reaction to ocrelizumab, other medicines, foods, dyes or preservatives
+- An unusual or allergic reaction to ocrelizumab, other medications, foods, dyes or preservatives

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.